martiansideofthemoon/squash-website/README.md

 ## SQUASH Backend

 The code for the SQUASH APIs and backend is found under [`squash-backend`](squash-backend).
 All the code is written in [`squash-backend/app.py`](squash-backend/app.py).
 The code requires Python 3.6+ (for the `secrets` module) as well as the python package [Flask](https://palletsprojects.com/p/flask/).
-This code triggers the scripts in a fork of the main SQUASH repository.
+This code triggers the scripts in the `demo` branch of the main SQUASH repository.
 To get started,

 ```
 cd squash-backend
 export FLASK_APP=app.py
 python -m flask run --host 0.0.0.0 --port 3001

+# in a different terminal,
+cd ../squash-generation
+squash/pipeline_demo.sh
 ```

 Remove the `--host 0.0.0.0` flag if you do not want to expose the APIs publicly.
 Also note that you will need to restart the Flask server to reflect edits in the codebase.